Skip to main content

 + import myImport from './myImport.js'

-When importing CommonJS packages from ESM, prefer documented interop patterns from each package.
+When importing CommonJS packages from ESM, follow the compatibility guidance each package provides.

 Avoid relying on require, module.exports, __filename, and __dirname inside ESM modules.